babenkoivan/elastic-migrations/README.md

 #### More

-Finally, you are free to inject `Elasticsearch\Client` in the migration constructor and execute any supported by client actions.
+Finally, you are free to inject `Elastic\Elasticsearch\Client` in the migration constructor and execute any supported by client actions.

 ## Running Migrations